isomerpages/mse/_cos/0-cos.md

     </div>
     <div class="back">
       <div>
-        <p>See how we are accelerating towards zero waste and extending the lifespan of our landfill through new schemes and frameworks on recycling, food waste, & e-waste.</p>
+        <p>New schemes and frameworks will be put in place to encourage recycling and reduce food waste and e-waste.</p>
         <button class="button">Learn More</button>
       </div>
     </div></a>